afujimoto/MIVcall/README.md

 3. Calculate likelihood using an error rate matrix, and identify indels in microsatellite regions

 ## Requirement
-samtools (0.1.18 or higher)
+samtools (1.1.14 or higher)

 perl (5 or higher)

-python
+python (3)

 ## Input file format
 **bam file**; Sorted bam (index file for bam (.bai) is required.)

 **microsatellite region file**; List of microsatellite (tab-separated text or .gz file).
-Microsatellite region files are provided in MS_list directory.
+Microsatellite region files are provided in the MS_list directory.
 User defined microsatellite lists can be used.

 \<chr\> \<start\> \<end\> \<repeat unit of microsatellite\>
 22      17283835        17283839        A